Snater/CLNDR2/README.md

 }]
 ```

 CLNDR2 looks through the objects in your events array for a `date` field unless you specify otherwise using the `dateParameter` option.
-In your template, the `days` array will contain these event objects in their entirety.
+In your template, the `items` array will contain these event objects in their entirety.

 ### Multi-day Events